Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 1. Tam-Awan Village

-Tam-Awan Village was designed following local Ifugao villages so the community would know some areas in the localities from a vantage point.
-Chanum founded its foundation in 1998 and is located on a hillside and offers spectacular views of the South China Sea.
-You may also take time to explore a few viewing platforms around the town.
+Tam-Awan Village was designed following local Ifugao villages so the community would know some local areas from a vantage point.
+Chanum was founded in 1998.
+It is located on a hillside and offers spectacular views of the South China Sea.
+You may also explore a few viewing platforms around the town.

-This town has an abundance of cultural exhibits and a variety of art visits attracting local and visiting artists.
+This town has abundant cultural exhibits and various art visits attracting local and visiting artists.
 Join Village Guides and Bookshops for a workshop in drawing, woodcarving, or oil painting for an immersive experience.
 It offers delicious Cordillera food and wine for people with a choice from several hours’ walking to the city’s best shopping district.

 2. The Mansion